mikabytes/smartes/README.md

 ## Key points

-- Built for production, but is encouraged to be used as a dev-server as well (use special branch ':')
+- Built for production, but is encouraged to be used as a dev-server as well (use branch HEAD)
 - Committed files have a 1 year client-side hard cache.
 Each deployed file is immutable and safe to cache forever.
 - Use regex to determine what branches should be deployed
 - Uncommited changes, unstaged or staged, are given an etag